DHS said a woman attempted to run over ICE officers before being shot in Minneapolis. Here’s what videos show

 DHS Secretary Kristi Noem said in a news conference in Texas on Wednesday that “a woman attacked” officers and “attempted to run them over and ram them with her vehicle” after the officers got stuck in the snow.

-Three videos taken of the scene and reviewed by CNN, however, show nuance.
-What took place prior to the shooting remains unclear.
+Four videos taken of the scene and reviewed by CNN, however, show nuance.

 What the videos show

+One videos of the shooting obtained by CNN shows the SUV driven by Good was stopped perpendicular across the road for about three minutes before the confrontation with ICE agents, only backing up a few yards as vehicles move around it.

+At one point, more than two minutes after her SUV stopped, an agent is seen exiting a light gray SUV that entered the frame and walks toward and around Good’s vehicle.
+Good briefly backs up, then repositions the vehicle across the road.

-In one video posted online of the shooting, the woman can first be seen in her car, which is still and perpendicular in the middle of a street.
+In another video obtained of the shooting, the woman is seen in her car, which is still and perpendicular in the middle of a street.

-The officer who would soon shoot the woman can be seen walking behind her vehicle, toward the front of the car.
+The officer who would soon shoot Good can be seen walking behind her vehicle, toward the front of the car.
 Another person, who is not wearing a uniform, can be seen following that officer and appears to have been filming on their phone.

 Two federal officers in a truck then pull up to the car as the woman was waving her hand out the window.
 The officers exit their truck and approach the woman’s car.